ricokahler/microcenter-rtx-notifier/README.md

 - `STORE_ID` — microcenter store ID. this can be found in the URL after you select a store

 After a successful deploy, you'll get a text message whenever an RTX card comes back in stock.
 Polls every 5 minutes.

+---

+**update**: i did eventually get a graphics card but i just ended up buying a pre-built. i did buy it at microcenter though.

+btw: sometimes microcenter will say the card is "limited availability" on their site suggesting it's in stock at the store, but that's not always the case.

+GOOD LUCK